LucasGenoud/modern-cv/cv.typ

 )
 #resume-item[
   - Usage of real-time air pollution data to create itineraries with lower air pollution levels.
-  - Developed using a Svelte frontend, nodeJS backend and a PostgreSQL database.
+  - Developed using a Svelte frontend, Node.js backend and a PostgreSQL database.
 ]

 = Education